 Understanding the Different Types of Diabetes

-Diabetes is a disease in which the body is unable to properly use and store glucose (a form of sugar).
-Glucose backs up in the bloodstream - causing one's blood glucose (sometimes referred to as blood sugar) to rise too high.
+Diabetes is a disease in which the body is unable to properly use and store glucose, a form of sugar.
+Glucose backs up in the bloodstream and causes a person’s blood glucose level (sometimes called blood sugar level) to rise too high.

 There are two major types of diabetes.
-In type 1 diabetes (formerly called juvenile-onset or insulin-dependent diabetes), the body completely stops producing any insulin, a hormone that enables the body to use glucose found in foods for energy.
-People with type 1 diabetes must take daily insulin injections to survive.
+In type 1 diabetes, the body completely stops producing any insulin, a hormone that enables the body to use glucose.
+People with type 1 diabetes must take daily insulin injections to regulate their blood sugar level.
 This form of diabetes usually develops in children or young adults, but can occur at any age.

-Type 2 diabetes (formerly called adult-onset or non insulin-dependent diabetes) results when the body doesn't produce enough insulin and/or is unable to use insulin properly (insulin resistance).
+Type 2 diabetes results when the body doesn't produce enough insulin and/or is unable to use insulin properly.
 This form of diabetes usually occurs in people who are over 40, overweight, and have a family history of diabetes, although today it is increasingly occurring in younger people, particularly adolescents.

-Discussions of diabetes often include pre-diabetes.
-Though pre-diabetes is not actually diabetes, it is a serious condition in which blood glucose levels are higher than normal, but not high enough to be classified as full-blown diabetes.
-Those with pre-diabetes are at much higher risk of developing type 2 diabetes within a decade unless they adopt a healthier lifestyle.
+Discussions of diabetes often include prediabetes.
+Though prediabetes is not actually diabetes, it is a serious condition in which blood sugar levels are higher than normal, but not high enough to be classified as diabetes.
+Those with pre-diabetes are at much higher risk of developing type 2 diabetes.
+Learn if you are at-risk for prediabetes.